 - Stage Manager

-Enjoy an exciting season at The Center (and beyond) with memberships to each Partner Group with this “all in” membership!
-Reserve tickets and receive discounts on select workshops and classes with only one membership number!
+Enjoy an exciting season at The Center (and beyond) with memberships to each Partner Group with this “sampler” package!

-Basic Brazosport Fine Arts Council Membership (voting level membership)
+- Brazosport Fine Arts Council membership (voting level membership) + $50 donation to Center Operations

 Brazosport Center Stages Membership

-Memberships tickets must be redeemed by reserving seats prior to each Center Stages show.
+Valid for any 2023/2024 regular season show (total of 6 shows).
+Flex tickets provide a discount on tickets to shows, but DO NOT reserve seats at performances.
+You MUST reserve your seats prior to each Center Stages show.
 Reservations may be made online, in person or by calling (979) 265-7661 during The Center’s regular business hours (Monday – Friday, 9:00 AM – 5:00 PM).

 History of The Little Theater of Brazosport